A version of this story originally ran in April 2020.

 Owner Jerry Colangelo was never afraid of being aggressive with this D-backs team.
 The expansion club needed only one season before reaching the postseason in 1999, thanks in part to signing Randy Johnson and Steve Finley and trading for Luis Gonzalez.

 In the real world, the D-backs were quiet heading into the 2000 season, but pushed in their chips to acquire Curt Schilling in June while chasing the NL Wild Card spot.
-The move wasn’t enough to get them to the postseason in that year, but it paid off handsomely in 2001, when Johnson and Schilling transformed into a mythical two-headed monster to defeat the Yankees in the World Series.
+The move wasn’t enough to get them to the postseason that year, but it paid off handsomely in 2001, when Johnson and Schilling transformed into a mythical two-headed monster to defeat the Yankees in the World Series.

 In our alternate universe, though, the D-backs see Hampton's relatively low price prior to the 2000 season and can’t help but acquire the left-hander entering the last year of his contract.
 Hampton helps the D-backs improve on their 85-win real-world performance, but with only one Wild Card available at the time, it’s not enough to make up the nine-game gap between themselves and the Mets.

 Sadly for Arizona fans, Hampton still likes the schools in Colorado and leaves for their NL West rivals after the season.
-That means the D-backs do not go to World Series in 2001, so there’s no Gonzalez dropping in a blooper against Mariano Rivera and the Yankees win the World Series.
+That means the D-backs do not go to the World Series in 2001, so there’s no Gonzalez dropping in a blooper against Mariano Rivera and the Yankees win the World Series.

 3. D-backs get David Wright